naoisehayes/notes/docs/History/Nuremberg_Trials.md

 - Gobbels was the **Minister of Public Enlightenment**.

-- He was responsible for runnung the Nazi Propaganda machine.
+- He was responsible for running the Nazi Propaganda machine.

-- Tasked with ensuring the views of te Nazi party were persuasive.
+- Tasked with ensuring the views of the Nazi party were persuasive.

 - Propaganda methods:

 &nbsp;&nbsp;&nbsp; - Posters

 &nbsp;&nbsp;&nbsp; - Radio

 &nbsp;&nbsp;&nbsp; - Film

 &nbsp;&nbsp;&nbsp; - Newspapers